adoprog/Sitecore-Deployment-Helpers/README.md

 Small deployment helper pages for such things as: installing packages, publishing, etc.

+__InstallModules.aspx__ will install modules from %datafolder%/packages.
+Modules and order are specified in a query string parameter called 'modules'

 __InstallPackages.aspx__ will install all packages found under /sitecore/admin/packages folder.

 __Publish.aspx__ will publish everything from master to the web database.